SKIP Trips To The Park

 Themes: History, Culture

-Trip Description: Join a ranger on a guided tour of Annaberg, as well as a cooking presentation from Ms. Olivia Christian in the cookhouse ruins, and follow the Annaberg Gardener, Mr. Charles Jackson, through the garden, to learn about native plants and their medicinal uses.
+Trip Description: Join a guided tour of Annaberg, enjoy a cooking presentation from Ms. Olivia Christian in the cookhouse ruins and explore the Annaberg garden with Mr. Charles Jackson to learn about native plants and their medicinal uses.

-Preparation: Closed toed shoes, 1 liter of water per student, lunch and snacks, sun protection.
+Preparation: Closed toe shoes, 1 liter of water per student, lunch/snacks, sun protection.
 Annaberg has many bees and wasps.
 Please inform your guide of any allergies, and have an epipen on hand if needed.

 Cinnamon Bay Interpretive Loop Trail